vekatze/neut/book/src/modules-and-sources.md

 }
 ```

-That is, the name of the current module is always `this`.
+In other words, the current module is always referred to as `this`.